LeGaryGary/pihouse/README.md

 (command which pipes 16bit little endian audio here examples coming soon) | go run github.com/Jordank321/pihouse/pihouseclient/voice
 ```

+### Running on Windows

+Using Fmeadia it might be possible to achive a similar result

 ## pihouseclient/environment
 This executable is used to update the pihouseserver on the temperature, humidity, bluetooth devices nearby and motions sensor input